marcusgia2505/classsExGameInstructions/docs/Run.rst

 The participant can present the payoff code to the administrative staff after the end of the lecture in order to claim his or her payoff.
 The person entrusted with disbursing the payoff can login into classEx with the user type "administration" (see :ref:`Basics:Login`).
 The payoff can also be disbursed directly by the lecturer.
 The password for the lecturer is always valid for administration of payoffs as well.

-If you login as user type "administration", you can see a list indicating the date, the payoff code and the amount of money to be paid out to the participant.
+If you login as user type *administration*, you can see a list indicating the date, the payoff code and the amount of money to be paid out to the participant.
 Further, clicking on the red icons opens a pdf with a receipt that can be printed out and can be signed by the participant.
 Also, the administrator can tick the box on the right indicating that the participant has picked up his or her payoff.

 .. image:: _static/rungame/admin_mode.PNG
     :width:  100%